kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/13-advanced-relationships-aggreg/03a-advanced-aggregation.md

 };
 ```

-### General rule
+### General rule - Any time you have a complex query...
-* Any time you have a complex query, it is not great to do that inside of your controller, it is recommended to put that on the Model itself
+* It is not great to do that inside of your controller
+* Instead, it is recommended to put that on the Model itself
     - Using `find()` is fine in the Controller
     - But when you have 7 or 8 lines of query, put that in the Model